-A space that celebrates and honors students of color and international students, the LeBron-Wiggins-Pran Cultural Center is located right next to Prescott House.
+A safe space for students of color and international students, the LeBron-Wiggins-Pran Cultural Center is located right next door to Prescott House.
 The Cultural Center also has a library and peer mentor program as additional sources of information and support.